SES

 Sending (SES v2)

-• SendEmail, SendBulkEmail — recorded at /_fakecloud/ses/emails
+• SendEmail, SendBulkEmail — recorded at /_fakecloud/ses/emails, including the stamped DKIM-Signature header when signing is enabled

 • Configuration sets — CRUD, event destinations, reputation options, sending options, tracking, suppression, VDM, archiving